XfLoops/blog/README.md

-# blog
+# comments

-This repo is especially open for blog comments.
+This repo is specially open for public comments.